 Apart from the abundance of nature here, Bardia has many more attractions that visitors can explore such as the elephant breeding center, crocodile breeding center, Tharu cultural museum, river rafting, etc.

-The best time to visit Bardia national park is from mid-September till mid-December and then from February to May.
-Similarly, Bird watching is best suitable during February/ March when several migratory birds shift to Bardia national park.
+The best time to visit Bardia National Park is from mid-September to mid-December and then from February to May.
+Similarly, Bird watching is best suitable during February/ March when several migratory birds shift to Bardia National Park.

 4. Sagarmatha National Park

-Sagarmatha national park came into effect in 1976, and within 3 years of establishment, it became the first national park to be declared a World Heritage site.
+Sagarmatha National Park came into effect in 1976, and within 3 years of its establishment, it became the first national park to be declared a World Heritage site.

-The best time to visit Sagarmatha national park is around October to November and March to May. when the weather is clear.
-The forest is abundant with rhododendron, blue pines, juniper, and many distinct vegetations.
+The best time to visit Sagarmatha National Park is around October to November and March to May. when the weather is clear.
+The forest is abundant with rhododendrons, blue pines, juniper, and many distinct vegetations.